 We usually experience this as painful knots alongside the spine, and restriction in the movement of our rib cage.

 Vertebrae may subluxate in the neck, thorax, or lumbar area.
-Causes are many, such as trauma, a sudden jar or movement, poor posture, poor sleeping surface (lumpy matress, too soft a matress), heavy lifting, improper lifting, obesity, the extra load on the spine during pregnancy, or weak spinal muscles. (click on any image for larger view)
+Causes are many, such as trauma , a sudden jar or movement, poor posture, poor sleeping surface (lumpy mattress, too soft a mattress), heavy lifting, improper lifting, obesity, the extra load on the spine during pregnancy, or weak spinal muscles.

 Spondylolisthesis refers to the forward slippage of the vertebra in the lumbar area due to trauma, disc degeneration, or bone disease.
 Repetitive stress from whiplike motion to the spine such as in gymnastics, back flips, or snow boarding are common causes of trauma induced sponylolisthesis.